bounce-back-emails

 SMTP error code and text

-Failed email delivery report usually have an SMTP (Simple Mail Transfer Protocol) code that helps you understand the reason behind the email bounce and offer solutions to prevent future emails from bouncing.
+Failed email delivery reports usually have an email bounce code such as SMTP (Simple Mail Transfer Protocol) code that helps you understand the reason behind the email bounce and offer solutions to prevent future emails from bouncing.

 Other frequent SMTP error codes you could find in a bounced email are as follows: